Delicious gluten-free, high-protein turkey quinoa meatballs served up with a sweet onion gravy – a delicious addition to any meal!

 - While onions are cooking, prepare meatball mixture by combining in a large bowl turkey, eggs, quinoa, 1 tbsp onion powder, salt and pepper.
 Mix well and form large meatballs, round or kebab shape.
 Swirl remaining 1 tbsp of oil and brown meatballs on different sides in batches.
 Transfer to a plate.

 - Add hot water, soy sauce and remaining 1 tbsp onion powder to the dutch oven and whisk.
 Bring to a boil and submerge meatballs into the sauce.
 Spread cooked onions on top.
 Cover and cook on low for 20-30 minutes.
-Sprinkle with parsley and serve with quinoa, brown rice, hulled barley (I did) and/or salad.
+Sprinkle with parsley and serve with cooked quinoa, brown rice, hulled barley (I did) and/or salad.